- Biological Inventions

 Procter & Gamble eventually ended up buying the domain <swash.com> from Marchex after its failed attempt to steal the domain name by paying only 5 to 10K USD in UDRP plus the attorney fees.

-Even though, this case should have been an eye opener for domain name bullies, especially after the astringent criticism P&G is facing, Avaya Corporation, a multinational company with over 17,500 employees worldwide, tried to apply a ploy in bad faith in an attempt to deprive a registered domain name owner.
-Avaya too, later on admitted that the Respondent (Avayo Electronics) is a manufacturer of data and telecommunication products which do not compete with its own products and the Panel found that the Respondent adequately showed that it is commonly known as “AVAYO” in its business name.
+Even though this case should have been an eye-opener for domain name bullies, especially after the astringent criticism P&G is facing, Avaya Corporation, a multinational company with over 17,500 employees worldwide, tried to apply a ploy in bad faith in an attempt to deprive a registered domain name owner.
+Avaya too, later on, admitted that the Respondent (Avaya Electronics) is a manufacturer of data and telecommunication products that do not compete with its own products and the Panel found that the Respondent adequately showed that it is commonly known as “AVAYO” in its business name.

 While there is no financial penalty for being branded a reverse domain name hijacker, odds are that future Procter & Gamble UDRP filings are going to be given extra scrutiny by WIPO panelists!

 One can only hope that these cash-rich bullies would take a lesson from the not so Swash-buckling stunt P&G tried to pull off!